Kentucky Waterfalls Worth Visiting

 This trail is not accessible by stroller or intended for anyone with trouble hiking or climbing steps.
 The hike is only about a mile and a half but it does involve climbing over multiple boulders, over 300 steps and hiking along some fairly steep cliffs.
 The waterfall at the end is worth the hike.
 Eagle Falls is a 44 foot falls and lands in a beautiful pool of water.
 If you go beyond Eagle Falls and climb over some of the additional boulders you can see a magnificent view of Cumberland Falls.

 Don’t be turned off by the name of this waterfall.
 Dog Slaughter Falls is probably one of the most beautiful hikes in the Kentucky area.
 It is not easy to get to because there are no clearly marked signs telling you how to get there.
 Follow a simple trailhead right off Forest Service Road 195.
 You access this service road by taking KY 90 out of Corbin, Kentucky.
 You see magnificent views of the creek from the tops of the cliffs, get to climb over boulders. enjoy switch backs on the trail and eventually curl around to the bottom of the falls.
 This is about a 45 minute hike in and then you come back on the same trail.

 This trail is located 1 hour from Corbin, KY and is not a huge waterfall like the others.
 Depending on how much rain we have gotten in the area you may not have more than a slight trickle of water, but the scenery is worth the hike even if the falls are dry at the time of your visit.
 The loop trail will lead you down some metal stairs to where you can climb further to the base of the falls.
 You will be under massive rock overhangs.
 This is a beautiful trail with places for photo ops all along the way.

-Things to know when hiking to these Kentucky Waterfalls:
+Things to know when hiking to Waterfalls:

 Take a backpack.